-The Vantage Management Console is the program you use to configure and administer your Vantage domain-including Vantage services, licenses, workflow design items, and the workflows themselves.
+The Vantage Management Console is the program you use to configure and administer your Vantage domain-including Vantage services, licenses, and workflow design items, including variables.
+Vantage user accounts are also created in the console.

 - 1. Double-click the Vantage Management Console shortcut to launch it. - 2.
-If you have not previously launched the console, you'll be prompted to select a Vantage domain.
-Select your Vantage domain to continue.
-(You'll log in using a Vantage user with administrative privileges (default: Administrator, no password), unless User Administration is disabled in the console.
-(Vantage user accounts are also created in the Management Console.)
+If you haven't previously launched the console, you're prompted to select a domain.
+You'll log in using a Vantage user with administrative privileges (default: Administrator, no password), unless User Administration is disabled.